pabloelt/analysis-and-optimization-of-an-ecommerce-company/README.md

 The main results obtained from this Discovery Project are summarized below:

-**1. After analyzing the data, the baseline of the company has been found**
+### After analyzing the data, the baseline of the company has been found

 * In each session, on average:
   * 2.2 products are viewed.
   * 1.3 products are added to the cart.